what's my ring size?

 - If your measurements fall between two sizes, order the larger size.

 - Make sure to take measurements at normal body temperature.
-Fingers have the tendency to shrink when cold.
+Fingers have the tendency to shrink when cold and can change throughout the day slightly.

 - If your finger is larger at the knuckle than at the base, choose the size that will move over your knuckle easiest.